On the profinite fundamental group of a connected Grothendieck topos: Profinite fundamental group

+\begin{proof}Let $U$ be a Galois object corresponding to the comprehensive point $x$.
+The Chevalley fundamental group $\pi_1(\Ee,x)$ equals then the automorphism group $\Aut_\Ee(U)$.
+Finite quotients of $U$ correspond to finite Galois-objects $A$ which in turn correspond to finite topos quotients $q_A:\Ee_{sf}\to\BB\Aut(A)$.
+According to Lemma \ref{comprehensive}c, the quotient points are canonical so that the profinite completion of the group $\Aut_\Ee(U)$ is computed in the same way as the profinite automorphism group of the Galois point $\bar{x}:\Ss\to\Ee_{sf}$, cf. the proof of Theorem \ref{main2}.\end{proof}

-It can be shown that $\hpi(\Sh(E))$ is isomorphic to the profinite completion of $\pi_1(X,x)$ for any choice of base point $x\in X$.
-For instance, for the circle $S^1$, the profinite fundamental group $\hpi(\Sh(S^1))$ is the profinite completion of $\ZZ$, i.e. a product $\prod_p\ZZ_p$ of rings of $p$-adic integers where $p$ runs through all prime numbers.
+\begin{exm}The fundamental group of the topological circle $S^1$ is $\ZZ$.
+It is isomorphic to the group of deck transformations of the universal covering $\RR\to S^1:t\mapsto e^{it}$.
+Therefore, the profinite fundamental group of $\Sh(S^1)$ is the profinite completion of $\ZZ$, i.e. a product of rings of $p$-adic integers where $p$ runs through all prime numbers.\end{exm}

-Therefore, $\hpi(\Sh(E))$ extends the existence of a well-behaved profinite fundamental group to spaces $E$ where the ordinary fundamental group behaves ``badly'' because of lack of ``enough'' continuous paths.
-The price to pay for such an extension is that functoriality only holds for locally connected geometric morphisms $\Sh(E)\to\Sh(F)$.
-This is quite restrictive: the geometric morphism $\Sh(E)\to\Sh(F)$ induced by $E\to F$ is locally connected if and only if $E\to F$ is \emph{locally $0$-acyclic} in the sense of Malgoire-Voisin \cite{MV}, see \cite[Proposition 2.6]{J1} and \cite[Section 3]{BM}.\end{exm}

-\begin{exm}Let $k$ be a field.
-We denote by $\Et(k)$ the Grothendieck topos of sheaves on the small site of affine \'etale schemes over $\Spec(k)$.
-This site is dual to the category of separable field extensions of $k$.
-The category $\Et(k)_f$ of finite sheaves on the \'etale site is equivalent to the category of finite sums of spectra of finite separable field extensions of $k$.
-The profinite fundamental group $\hpi(\Et(k))$ may be identified with the \emph{absolute Galois group} $\Gal(\bar{k}/k)$ equipped with the well-known profinite \emph{Krull topology}.
-Any finite separable field extension $L$ of $k$ defines a locally connected geometric morphism $\Et(L)\to\Et(k)$ inducing an epimorphism $\hpi\Et(L)\twoheadrightarrow\hpi\Et(k)$ of profinite fundamental groups.
-Grothendieck's fundamental short exact sequence \cite[IX.Thm 6.1]{SGA1} identifies the kernel of this epimorphism with the profinite fundamental group $\hpi\Et(L\otimes_k\bar{k})$.